jawee/hellracers-hugo/content/news/iracing-endurance-series-2020-race-3/index.md

 For us, P3 in top split is still a great result, especially when the car didn’t have as much as a scratch on it when crossing the finish line.
 Well, we might have to give a shout-out to iRacing’s netcode for that, to be fair we had contact with other cars but nothing major and nothing big enough to scratch our beautiful paint work.

-Since this is an official iRacing series, championship points are counted towards individuals and not teams, even though it is a team event.
-With only one race to go in this series, Magnus tops the overall championship in the GTE class, and now the goal is to bring home that first place!
+Since this is an official iRacing series, championship points are counted both towards individuals as well as teams.
+With only one race to go in this series, we top the overall championship in the GTE class both individually and as a team and now the goal is to bring home those first places!